mrspeaker/basicinstinct/README.md

 ----

 * git messages could be clues
-* thinkin' *Sneakers*, but with 85% less Robert Redford and 50% more *Hackers*. or the first Tron.
 * make things proc gen? and scriptable with ItsBasic
 * everything in the world can be controlled with ItsBasic. name things?